 What Happens During the Tour?

 Your guide will lead the group to a comfortable spot — likely on blankets or chairs — and begin pointing out celestial sights.
-They’ll use a telescope to bring planets and nebulae closer into view, with some reviews mentioning seeing Jupiter’s moons and the Orion Nebula.
-Guides also share stories about the stars, constellations, and deeper space phenomena, making it educational as well as awe-inspiring.
+They’ll use a telescope to bring planets and nebulae closer into view, with some reviews mentioning seeing Jupiter's moons and the Orion Nebula.

 The Experience

-Multiple reviewers rave about how spectacular the views are, especially for first-timers or casual sky watchers.
+Multiple reviewers love how spectacular the views are, especially for first-timers or casual sky watchers.
 One shared, “This dark sky experience was AMAZING!
 To lay under the stars (with warm blankets and hot cocoa!!) was an evening we’ll never forget.”
-Others appreciated the guides’ knowledge: “Our instructor pointed out constellations I’ve never been able to find before,” and “The guides were amazing, taking the time to point out and explain the sights.”
+Others appreciated the guides' knowledge: “Our instructor pointed out constellations I've never been able to find before,” and “The guides were amazing, taking the time to point out and explain the sights.”

 Additional Comforts